p440davis/optionbox/README.md

 2. Fork the repo and clone it to your computer
 3. Run `npm i` to install your dev dependencies
 4. Create yourself a branch and do something awesome
-5. To compile the js file, run `./node_modules/.bin/rollup`
+5. To compile and watch js changes, run `npm run dev`
 6. Open a pull request with a full explanation of your work